nonamestreet/scallion/README.md

 - Eye lash removal
 - Subpixel edge detection

-You will need Python 2.7, Numpy, Scipy and OpenCV to run the code
+You will need Python 2.7, Numpy, Scipy and OpenCV to run the code.

+## References
+1. An unbiased detector of curvilinear structures